History, tourist information, and nearby accommodation

 Peover Hall stands in a landscape park designed in the 18th century.
 The landscape park was likely designed by William Emes sometime after 1764.
 It consists of formal lawns with clipped yews, and gravel paths, partly enclosed within a ha-ha.
 The park was later augmented by a garden laid out in the late 19th century by Sir Philip Mainwaring.

-As of this writing Peover is open May-August: Mon & Thu except BHs, 2-5pm.
-Tours of the House are at 2:30 & 3:30pm, but please check the Historic Houses Association website for current details.
+As of this writing, Peover is open May-August: Mon & Thu except BHs for tours, but please check the Historic Houses Association website for current details.

 About Peover Hall